Travel Planning Pre-Arrival Information

 As the ashram is a spiritual community and study center, we ask that clothing be respectable and modest.
 Guests are invited to dress in casual, comfortable clothes suitable for warm days and cool evenings.
 Around the ashram, summer attire is completely appropriate, including shorts, skirts, and summer tops (although halter tops, low necklines, and short shorts and mini-skirts are not).
 Of course, bathing suits are worn on the beach; we simply ask that you wear a cover-up on the way to the beach.
 In satsang and the temples, knees and shoulders should be covered; we recommend bringing a meditation shawl.

 OTHER ITEMS TO PACK

-Yoga mat (also available on-site to rent or buy); beach towel (they are not provided); meditation cushion (optional), toiletries (including soap), slip-on sandals, rainwear, flashlight, insect repellent, alarm clock, travel mug/tumbler, water bottle, and sunscreen.
+Yoga mat (bring your own or purchase one from the boutique); beach towel (they are not provided); meditation cushion (optional), toiletries (including soap), slip-on sandals, rainwear, flashlight, insect repellent, alarm clock, insulated travel mug, water bottle, and sunscreen.
 You may also wish to bring snorkeling equipment.
 Some guests bring dry snack foods, such as nuts and energy bars.